A. Residence Life Community Standards

 - Tampering with, or bypassing the safety and security systems of residence hall facilities (including but not limited to, propping open, forcibly opening, or unauthorized use of emergency and exterior doors) is prohibited.
 Room doors must be closed and locked when the room is unoccupied and no resident of that room is in the immediate vicinity or when occupants are sleeping.
 Residence Life staff will lock the aforementioned doors, when they are found open or unlocked.

 - Residents’ personal safety and the safety of personal belongings are put at risk when doors are left unlocked.

 Conduct that threatens the health and safety of oneself or any other person in or around the residence hall community is prohibited.

 Projecting objects or substances from or within the residence hall is prohibited.

-Unauthorized use or possession of firearms or replicas, ammunition, knives, potentially dangerous sporting equipment (including but not limited to pellet guns, paint guns, sling shots, air soft guns, swords, foils, archery equipment), or other weapons is prohibited within residence hall community.
+Unauthorized use or possession of firearms or replicas, ammunition, knives (with the exception of culinary knives that do not exceed 6 inches in total length), potentially dangerous sporting equipment (including but not limited to pellet guns, paint guns, sling shots, air soft guns, swords, foils, archery equipment), or other weapons is prohibited within residence hall community.
 Martial arts weapons and such potentially dangerous sporting equipment may not be stored in the residence hall.